The Real Cost of Winterizing a Boat and How to Save Cash While Doing It

 Second, don't be suckered in by an antifreeze positioning itself as a marine specialty product.
 Use RV antifreeze concentrate.
 It's cheaper yet fully effective.

 Third, buy a custom fabric cover for your boat.
 It might seem expensive, and up front it is, as it costs much more than shrink wrap.
-Over the years, you'll actually save money by using a reusable tarp or custom boat cover and not having to get the boat wrapped each and every winter.
+Over the years, you'll actually save money by using a reusable tarp or custom boat cover and support poles and not having to get the boat wrapped each and every winter.

 Fourth, disconnect and fully remove batteries.
 Store them somewhere safe and warm.
 If you don't, you'll almost surely be replacing them in the spring.